Skip to content

 The interesting fact is that Facebook bought the domain from the American Farm Bureau Federation in 2011.

-30. One of the longest domain names has 64 characters, and we dare you to read it
+One of the longest domain names has 64 character, and we dare you to read it.

 llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.co.uk made it to the Guinness Book of Records as the longest domain name.
 It is a part of a tourist campaign for a village in Wales.
 The charming name translates to English as “Saint Mary’s Church in the hollow of the white hazel near a rapid whirlpool and the Church of Saint Tysilio of the red cave” [8].